-There are 13 acceptable documents, as shown in the table below.
+There are 13 acceptable documents, as shown in the following table.
 At least one document must contain your photograph, unless you're a dependent under age 14 (under age 18 if a student).
 You may later be required by the IRS to provide a certified translation of foreign-language documents.

 Can be used to establish:

 Supporting Documentation Foreign status Identity

 Passport (the only stand-alone document) x x

 U.S. Citizenship and Immigration Services (USCIS) photo identification x x

 Visa issued by the U.S. Department of State x x

 U.S. driver's license x

 U.S. military identification card x

 Foreign driver's license x

 Foreign military identification card x x

 National identification card (must contain name, photograph, address, date of birth, and expiration date) x x

 U.S. state identification card x

 Foreign voter's registration card x x

 Civil birth certificate x x

 Medical records (valid only for dependents under age 6) x x

-School records (valid only for a dependent under age 18, if a student) x x
+School records (valid only for a dependent under age 18, if a student) x ^{} x

-Applicants claimed as dependents who need to prove U.S. residency must

-provide additional original documentation if the passport doesn't have a date of entry into the United States.
+Applicants claimed as dependents who need to prove U.S. residency must provide additional original documentation if the passport doesn't have a date of entry into the United States.
 See Proof of U.S. residency for applicants who are dependents below.
 May be used to establish foreign status only if documents are foreign.

-If you submit an original valid passport or a certified copy from the issuing agency, you don't need to submit any other documents from the table, unless the passport is for a dependent and it doesn't include a date of entry.
+If you submit an original valid passport or a certified copy from the issuing agency, you don't need to submit any other documents from the table, unless the passport is for a dependent and it doesn't include a date of entry into the United States.

 Proof of U.S. residency for applicants who are dependents.
-For tax years beginning after 2017, applicants claimed as dependents must also prove U.S. residency unless the applicant is a dependent of U.S. military personnel stationed overseas.
-A passport that doesn't have a date of entry won't be accepted as a stand-alone identification document for dependents.
-In these cases, applicants will be required to submit at least one of the following original documents in addition to the passport to prove U.S. residency.

-• If under 6 years of age: A U.S. medical record that lists the applicant's name and U.S. address.
+A passport that doesn't have a date of entry won't be accepted as a stand-alone identification document for dependents, unless they are dependents of U.S. military personnel stationed overseas.
+In these cases, applicants will be required to submit at least one of the following original documents in addition to the passport to prove U.S. residency. • If under 6 years of age: A U.S. medical record, school record, or U.S. state identification card that lists the applicant's name and U.S. address, or a U.S. visa.

-• If at least 6 years of age but under 18 years of age: A U.S. school record that lists the applicant's name and U.S. address.
+If at least 6 years of age but under 18 years of age: A U.S. school record, U.S. state identification card, or driver's license that lists the applicant's name and U.S. address, or a U.S. visa.

-• If 18 years of age or older: U.S. school record, rental statement from a U.S. property, utility bill for a U.S. property, or bank statement that lists the applicant's name and U.S. address.
+• If 18 years of age or older: A U.S. school record, rental statement from a U.S. property, utility bill for a U.S. property, or a bank statement, U.S. state identification card or driver's license that lists the applicant's name and U.S. address, or a U.S. visa.

 Note.
-Applicants claimed as dependents on prior-year returns must also prove U.S. residency if the passport doesn't have a date of entry unless the applicant is from Canada or Mexico or is a dependent of U.S. military personnel stationed overseas.
+Applicants claimed as dependents on prior-year returns also must prove U.S. residency if the passport doesn't have a date of entry, unless the applicant is from Canada or Mexico or is a dependent of U.S. military personnel stationed overseas.
 In these cases, applicants will be required to submit at least one of the original documents from the list earlier in addition to the passport to prove U.S. residency.